tornado4444/API/README.md

 # REST API
-Initialize the Reat API, for creating the site for database.
+Initialize the Rest API, for creating the site for database.